AVAILABLE 24/7. SE HABLA ESPAÑOL

 car clutch issues

-If you’re new to having a car with a stick shift or are driving an unfamiliar car with a manual transmission, it’s possible that you aren’t pressing the clutch down to the floor before changing gears.
+If you’re new to having stick shift cars or are driving an unfamiliar car with a manual transmission, it’s possible that you aren’t pressing the clutch down all the way to the floor before changing gears.

 2. Brake Safety Lock Issues